codyzu/jasql/_includes/protips.md

 <i class="fa fa-lightbulb-o fa-lg"></i> Need documents sorted by date?
 Try using `new Date().toJSON()` in the id.
 When you list them, they will be sorted chronologically!

+If you prefer to use a field with a name other than `_id`, the [Jasql constructor](#constructor-opts) has an option to provide a custom field name.

 # Motivation (why not mongodb?)